 Patients who may have a spinal injury should have the spine immobilized immediately; the neck is held straight manually (inline stabilization) during endotracheal intubation Tracheal Intubation Most patients requiring an artificial airway can be managed with tracheal intubation, which can be Orotracheal (tube inserted through the mouth) Nasotracheal (tube inserted through the nose)... read more .
 As soon as possible, the spine is fully immobilized on a firm, flat, padded backboard or similar surface to stabilize the position without excessive pressure.
 A rigid collar should be used to immobilize the cervical spine.
 Patients with thoracic or lumbar spine injuries can be carried prone or supine.
 Those with cervical cord damage that could induce respiratory difficulties should be carried supine, with attention to maintaining a patent airway and avoiding chest constriction.
 Transfer to a trauma center is desirable.

-Medical care should be directed at avoiding hypoxia and hypotension, both of which can further stress the injured cord.
-Many experts advocate maintaining mildly elevated blood pressure with mean arterial pressure (MAP) ≥ 85 mm Hg to improve spinal cord perfusion and to reduce hypotensive episodes that may adversely affect recovery (1, 2, 3 Treatment references Trauma to the spine may cause injuries involving the spinal cord, vertebrae, or both.
+Medical care should be directed at avoiding hypotension and hypoxia, both of which can further stress the injured cord.
+Many experts advocate maintaining mildly elevated blood pressure with mean arterial pressure (MAP) ≥ 85 to 90 mm Hg for 5 to 7 days to improve spinal cord perfusion and to reduce hypotensive episodes that may adversely affect recovery ( 1, 2, 3 Treatment references Trauma to the spine may cause injuries involving the spinal cord, vertebrae, or both.
 Occasionally, the spinal nerves are affected.
 The anatomy of the spinal column is reviewed elsewhere.
 Spinal... read more ).
-In cervical injuries above C5, intubation and respiratory support are usually needed.
+MAP targets can be achieved using volume repletion with crystalloids and/or colloids, vasopressors, or a combination.
+Injuries above T6–T7, because they compromise sympathetic output to the thoracic cardiopulmonary nerves, are treated with vasopressors that have chronotropic and inotropic effects such as norepinephrine and dopamine.
+Lesions below T7 may respond sufficiently to pure vasoconstrictors such as phenylephrine.
+Oxygen saturation should be maintained ≥90% to prevent cord ischemia.
+In cervical injuries above C5, which compromise phrenic nerve input, intubation and respiratory support are usually needed.

 Injuries are treated with rest, analgesics, and muscle-relaxing drugs with or without surgery until swelling and local pain have subsided.
 Additional general treatment for trauma patients Evaluation and Treatment Injury is the number one cause of death for people aged 1 to 44.
 In the US, there were 243,039 trauma deaths in 2017, about 70% being accidental.
 Of intentional injury deaths, more than 70%... read more is provided as necessary.